Matthew-Jang/1010_plus/README.md

 0001 0001 0000 0000 0000 0000   ; ld r1, mem[0]
 1100 1100 0000 0000 0000 0101   ; ldi r3, 5

-...
+## Usage
-🛠️ Usage
+- Add your binary instructions into a file (e.g. repeater.txt).
-Add your binary instructions into a file (e.g. repeater.txt)
+- Pass that filename into the "load_program" function

-Run the emulator:
+- Run the emulator

-python3 emulator.py
+python3 1010+.py

 ## Notes
 All values are 8-bit (0–255); arithmetic wraps around.